ToyotaInfoTech/RAMN/docs/quickstart.rst

 - LED D1 is the left turn indicator.
 It should start blinking if you left-press the joystick of ECU C.
 - LED D2 is the right turn indicator.
 It should start blinking if you right-press the joystick of ECU C.
-- LED D3, D4, and D5 represent the clearance light, lhe lo-beam, and the hi-beam, respectively.
-They light up in order when you turn the lighting control switch on ECU B.
+- LED D3, D4, and D5 represent the clearance light, the lo-beam, and the hi-beam, respectively.
+They should light up in order when you turn the lighting control switch on ECU B.
 - LED D6 is the "battery" indicator.
 By default, it is ON when the engine key is either on "ACC" or "IGN".
 - LED D7 is the "check engine" indicator.
 By default, it is ON when the steering wheel potentiometer is not centered.
 It is used to indicate that the self-driving algorithm commands are currently ignored, and the current position of the steering wheel potentiometer is applied instead.
 - LED D8 is the "parking brake" LED.
 It is ON when the parking brake is active.
 Contrary to a real vehicle, this LED is also ON when the brake pedal is pressed.